jumptrading/influx-spout/README.md

 # latency.
 batch = 10

-# Maximum UDP socket receive buffer size in bytes.
-A higher value this increases
-# the peak inbound traffic the listener can handle at the cost of higher memory
-# consumption.
-#
-# The default value is good for low to medium loads but should be increased to
-# support higher receive rates.
+# The maximum amount of time the listener will hold on to batched
+# lines.
+If this age is reached, the batch is written to NATS.
-read_buffer_bytes = 4194304
+batch_max_secs = 300

 # The maximum number of bytes that the listener should send at once to NATS.
 # This should be no bigger than the NATS server's max_payload setting (which